-If one had to place Gramsci within this conversation between Freire and Bourdieu, it would most likely be on Freire's side.
+If one were to place Gramsci within this conversation between Freire and Bourdieu, it would most likely be on Freire's side.
 Like Freire, Gramsci's optimism lies in the postulated good sense of the dominated qua working class that springs from its place in production.
-Cultural invasion there is, but never to the extent of blotting out that good sense at the core of common sense - a good sense that needs elaboration by organic intellectuals engaged in dialogue with the working class, i.e. dialogue not in formal schooling, but in the workplace, in the community.
-Despite manifest differences in their views about the revolutionary potential of peasantry and proletariat, the centrality of the political party, civil society, and much more, largely due to Gramsci's far richer contextualisation of struggle, nonetheless Gramsci and Freire do share a faith in the capacity of the dominated to see through their domination and engage in struggle to oppose that domination.
+Cultural invasion there is, but never to the extent of blotting out that good sense at the core of common sense-a good sense that needs elaboration by organic intellectuals engaged in dialogue with the working class (i.e., dialogue not in formal schooling but in the workplace, in the community).
+Despite manifest differences in their views about the revolutionary potential of peasantry and proletariat, the centrality of the political party, civil society, and much more-largely due to Gramsci's far richer contextualization of struggle-nonetheless, Gramsci and Freire do share a faith in the capacity of the dominated to see through and then struggle against their domination.
 This shared revolutionary optimism contrasts with Bourdieu's critical pessimism, especially in Reproduction.

-Therefore, one may be astonished to discover Bourdieu and Passeron's ideas prefigured in Gramsci's notes on education that were written in the context of the fascist regime's call, on the one hand, for vocational education and, on the other, for an active pedagogy that downplays conventional instruction.
-Gramsci reasserts the importance of instruction, calling for the introduction of the 'common school', which would bestow classical education (Bourdieu's legitimate culture) on all to close the cultural gap between classes.
-Anticipating Bourdieu and Passeron, Gramsci writes:
+Therefore, one may be surprised to discover that Bourdieu's rather than Freire's ideas are anticipated in Gramsci's notes on education.
+The latter were written in the context of the fascist regime's call, on the one hand, for vocational education and, on the other, for an active pedagogy that down-plays conventional instruction.
+Gramsci not only reasserts the importance of traditional pedagogy, but he insists on extending it to all classes.
+He calls for the introduction of the "common school," which would bestow classical education (Bourdieu's legitimate culture) on all to close the cultural gap between classes.
+Prefiguring Bourdieu and Passeron, Gramsci writes,

-In a whole series of families, especially in the intellectual strata, the children find in their family life a preparation, a prolongation and a completion of school life; they 'breathe in', as the expression goes, a whole quantity of notions and attitudes which facilitate the educational process properly speaking.
+In a whole series of families, especially in the intellectual strata, the children find in their family life a preparation, a prolongation and a completion of school life; they "breathe in," as the expression goes, a whole quantity of notions and attitudes which facilitate the educational process properly speaking.
 They already know and develop their knowledge of the literary language, i.e. the means of expression and of knowledge, which is technically superior to the means possessed by the average member of the school population between the ages of six and twelve.
-Thus, city children by the very fact of living in a city, have already absorbed by the age of six a quantity of notions and attitudes which make their school careers easier, more profitable, and more rapid (Gramsci, 1971: 31).
+Thus, city children by the very fact of living in a city, have already absorbed by the age of six a quantity of notions and attitudes which make their school careers easier, more profitable, and more rapid.
+(1971, 31)